Isidore Isaac Hirschman Jr.

 Isidore Isaac Hirschman Jr. (1922–1990) was an American mathematician, and professor at Washington University in St. Louis working on analysis.

 Life

 Hirschman earned his Ph.D. in 1947 from Harvard under David Widder.
 After writing ten papers together, Hirschman and Widder published a book entitled The Convolution Transform.
-Hirschman spent most of his career (1949–1978) at Washington University, where he published mainly in harmonic analysis and operator theory.
+Hirschman spent most of his career (1949–1978) at Washington University, publishing mainly in harmonic analysis and operator theory.
 Washington University holds a lecture series given by Hirschman, with one lecture given by Richard Askey.
 While Askey was at Washington University, Hirschman asked him to solve an ultraspherical polynomial problem.
 Askey says in this lecture, "This led to a joint paper, and was what started my interest in special functions."